The Best Florence Restaurants

 The Best Gelato in Florence

-We’ve eaten A LOT of gelato in Florence, from a LOT of gelaterias.
 Our favorite is Il Procopio (Via Pietrapiana, 60R).
 It’s not at all convenient to where we typically stay or dine, but that’s just another excuse to stroll through Florence at night, which is always enjoyable.
 My wife’s favorite gelato in the world is Il Procopio’s pistachio.
 If they have fig/almond I’ll usually go for that.
 Otherwise everything is good.
-We’ll typically walk to Il Procopio every night we’re in Florence.
+We’ll typically walk to Il Procopio most nights we’re in Florence.
 It’s that good.
-If we feel a little too lazy to head over, though, La Strega Nocciola near the Ponte Vecchio (Via de’ Bardi, 51/red) is a good backup, as is Dondurmaci (Via Toscanella, 15/red) next to 4 Leoni, and Carabè (Via Ricasoli, 60/R) if we happen to be close to the Accademia.
-Just remember to choose a gelateria with gelato in flat tubs.
-If you see gelato that piled high into colorful mounds, stay away – it has fillers and artificial stuff and is likely not even made locally.
+But there are a lot of others that we love as well.

 The Best Coffee in Florence